African-American diaspora: United Kingdom

-In the 1780s with the end of the American Revolutionary War, hundreds of black loyalists, especially soldiers, from America were resettled in London.
+In the 1780s, with the end of the American Revolutionary War, hundreds of black loyalists, especially soldiers, from America were resettled in London.
 However, they were never awarded pensions, and many of them became poverty-stricken and were reduced to begging on the streets.
 Reports at the time stated they: had no prospect of subsisting in this country but by depredations on the public, or by common charity.
 A sympathetic observer wrote that great numbers of Blacks and People of Colour, many of them refugees from America and others who have by land or sea been in his Majesty's service were.....in great distress.
-Even towards white loyalists there was little good will to new arrivals from America.
+Even towards white loyalists, there was little goodwill to new arrivals from America.
 Later some, many of whom had fallen into poverty, emigrated to Sierra Leone with help from Committee for the Relief of the Black Poor.

 The African-American population in Britain did not grow until World War II.
 By the end of 1943 there were 3,312 African-American GIs based at Maghull and Huyton, near Liverpool.